 - Most health professionals say a wish come true has the potential to be a positive turning point in the child’s battle for health.

 - Parents and volunteers observe that a wish come true makes kids feel stronger and more energetic.

-- Wish kids are more willing to comply with difficult, but vital, treatment regimens.
+- Parents observe an increased willingness to comply with difficult, but vital, treatment regimens.

 - Parents and medical professionals alike describe the wish experience as a frequent turning point in wish kids’ battles for health

 - A combined 89 percent of doctors, nurses and health professionals surveyed say they believe a wish experience can influence wish kids' physical health.**

 - Children and their parents alike experience more happiness and less fear in their lives.

 - Children are less isolated from friends, and feel a return of self-confidence that comes with feeling “normal” again.